Can221-ParOS/python-fractals/README.md

 then run the menu using " ./pyfracs "

-the " fractals " script can be moved to a custom /bin symlink (such as ~/bin such as on my setup) and used to run the program using a standard linux command.
+the " fractals " script can be moved to a custom bin path (such as ~/bin such as on my setup) and used to run the program using a standard linux command.